SWE-UniStuttgart/Qlunc/readme.md

 ### Create am environment and install dependencies

-1) Having [Anaconda](https://docs.anaconda.com) installed is a prerequisite.
-Then, we create a new environment based on the requirements added to the ``environment.yaml`` file, where we include the name  and the tools/packages we want to install in the new environment.
+1) Having [Anaconda](https://docs.anaconda.com) installed is a prerequisite if we want to work in a different environment.
+Then, based on the requirements added to the ``environment.yaml`` file on the repository, where are included the name and the tools/packages we want to install, we build the new environment.

 2) In the Anacond Prompt type: